Back to California

 What This Bill Does

-• Allows local education agencies (like schools) to give a list of extra land they own to the Department of Housing and Community Development for checking if it can be used for building affordable housing.
+• Allows local education agencies to submit a list of extra land they own to HCD for review to determine its suitability for developing affordable housing.

 Who It Names or Affects

-• Local education agencies (like schools) who own extra land.
+• Local education agencies that own extra land.

 Terms To Know